mohammadtzs/celo-proposals/README.md

 #### CIP template: ####

-Please see [CIPS/template.md](CIPs/cip-template.md) for a template.
+Please see [CIPS/template.md](CIPs/cip-template.md) for a template..

 #### Finding Us and Other Contributors ####
 For code-related questions, comments, and discussions please use the Celo Forum